paazmaya/eslint-config-paazmaya/README.md

 ## Version history

+  - Move testing with Node.js version 14 to GitHub Actions, away from Travis CI, since Travis has now stricter limitations on usage.
+Travis in now used to test only with Node.js version 10.
 * `v7.2.0` (2021-01-28)
   - Get new rules up to ESLint `v7.18.0`, total of two new rules
 * `v7.1.0` (2020-10-16)